 ORLANDO, FLA. -- Partners who sell Microsoft Dynamics CRM say the new version of the software features improvements that will help them reach new, larger customers.

-Dynamics CRM 4.0 and Dynamics CRM Live -- Microsoft's forthcoming hosted customer relationship management
+Dynamics CRM 4.0 and Dynamics CRM Live -- Microsoft's forthcoming hosted customer relationship management (CRM) service -- were featured

 at Convergence 2008, Microsoft Business Solutions' annual enterprise applications conference.
 During his keynote address Wednesday morning, Microsoft CEO Steve Ballmer said the software's versatility is one of the biggest assets for partners who sell Dynamics CRM 4.0.

 "CRM stands for customer relationship management, but increasingly we think of it as XRM, helping people manage relationships of all different forms," he said.

 New features in Dynamics CRM 4.0 will let customers more easily run their call centers, improve interoffice communication and perform other tasks that typically haven't fallen under the realm of CRM, according to Scott Millwood, CEO of Customer Effective Inc., a Microsoft partner in Greenville, S.C.

 "You can drop this whole thing that it's customer relationship management," he said.
 "It's business relationship management."
 He added that Version 4 will give partners "an immediate advantage in being able to model" new functions for customers.

 Improved integration with other Microsoft software -- as well as third-party applications -- is another feature that will help sell Dynamics CRM 4.0, said John Yaggie, enterprise business solutions director for Avanade Inc., a Microsoft systems integrator (SI) in Seattle.
 With Dynamics CRM 3.0, that integration was sometimes impossible; other times it required SIs to write custom code, Yaggie said.